syedumerahmedcode/docker/README.md

 For eaxmple: conatiner has port: 3000 whereas host has port:3001. now, afetr port binding, if one writes command: some-app://localhost:3001, it will connect to port's 3000 port.

 In real world, the following command: docker run -p6000:6379 redis, means that _6000_ port of host machine is connected to the _6379_ port of the container.

+# Add missing parts of how to run the node js application once the tutorial is finished!

 # What to do if?